Dolphin Tale: Reception

-Review aggregator Rotten Tomatoes reports that 81% of 111 critics have given the film a positive review; the average rating is 6.5/10.
+On Rotten Tomatoes 81% of 111 critics gave the film a positive review, with an average rating of 6.5/10.
 The website's critical consensus reads, "Wisely dialing down the schmaltz, Dolphin Tale is earnest, sweet, and well-told, a rare family film that both kids and parents can enjoy."
-Metacritic, which assigns a weighted average score out of 100 to reviews from mainstream critics, gives the film a score of 64 based on 31 reviews.
+Metacritic, which assigns a weighted average score out of 100 to reviews from mainstream critics, gives the film a score of 64 based on 31 reviews, indicating "generally favorable" reviews.
 Audiences polled by CinemaScore gave the film a rare "A+" on an A+ to F scale.

 Awards

 Sequel

 A sequel titled Dolphin Tale 2 was released on September 12, 2014.